Obviously Five Believers

 “Wouldn’t surprises me if he returned with seat belts,” he replies.

-Then he rushes off faster than it takes Bob Dylan to leave a concert stage.
-When he returns with the wine, something must have happened to his hands.
-They are trembling worse than the hands of Dylan’s sound technician.
+The peacock rushes off faster than it takes Bob Dylan to leave a concert stage.
+When he returns with the wine, I notice his hands are trembling worse than the hands of Dylan’s sound technician.

 He takes a hard puff on the cigarette, blow smoke ring.
 They drift towards the painting of the moose.
 I wipe my eyes.
-Are they’re hanging around on the horns of the moose?
-I am beginning to wonder what four sweethearts like us are doing in dump like this, when Raymond returns to the subject of the day.
+Are they’re hanging around on the horns?
+I am beginning to wonder what sweethearts like us are doing in dump like this, when Raymond returns to the subject of the day.

 “I hate Empire Burlesque.
 It’s over-produced and kind of lazy.
 Saved, however, that’s an album for eternity!” he says.
 “Everything fits.
 The music economized.
 Powerful voice.
 And what did the press say?”